AElfProject/aelf-docs/docs/resources/integration-guide/index.md

 description: Learn how to integrate with other tools and DApps
 ---

+**Description**: aelf-web-login: A modular React wallet collection and components library for aelf applications.

+**Purpose**: To provide installation and configuration instructions for integrating various aelf wallets into a React application using the aelf-web-login library.

 # Introduction

 **aelf-web-login**: Modular React wallet collection and components for aelf applications.